Disney's Animal Kingdom Theme Park

 Recycle your old mobile devices, laptops, MP3 players, tablets, video game systems to reduce mining in gorilla habitats.

 Buy Tree-Friendly Products

-Protect the forests by purchasing wood and paper products certified by the Forest Stewardship Council (look for this FSC logo), and buy shade-grown coffee and items made from sustainable bamboo.
+Use paper responsibly and protect the forests by purchasing wood and paper products certified by the Forest Stewardship Council (look for this FSC logo) and buy shade-grown coffee and items made from sustainable bamboo.

 Show Your Support

 Help endangered species like gorillas, tigers, elephants and rhinos by purchasing the “Save Vanishing Species” post office.

 Learn about great apes by watching the Disneynature film Chimpanzee, the true story of the young primate cousin of the gorilla.